codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 ```

 From the output above you can see the overall result from patching my Veeam server; the list of updates that were installed, whether there is a pending reboot, how many times the server was rebooted during patching, and how many times it retried.

+We can see `NumberOfRetries` is 3, and that `7-Zip 22.01 (MSI-x64)` finished in a state of `Error` - it failed to install the update despite 3 attempts.

+Here is the full contents of the `Updates` property of the output object in list view:

 ```
 PS C:\> $result.Updates | fl